FH-Potsdam/IDL-Website/src/site/en/people/paula-schuster.md

 In her master’s thesis in design, she explored prototyping in the design process and developed theories and tools to clarify the different roles of prototypes.

-Since 2018 Paula has been part of research projects at IDL.
-In the PROTOTYP project she investigates prototypes as a communication medium of possible futures.
-In the DISA project she investigates digital inclusion in the context of social anxiety.
+Since 2018 Paula has been part of research projects at the **Interaction Design Lab**.
+In the PROTOTYP project she investigated prototypes as a communication medium of possible futures.
+In the DISA project she investigated digital inclusion in the context of social anxiety.
 Her focus is on participatory prototyping with affected people.

 She also works as a freelance consultant for design processes and co-design.